-To reach the Deployed Web Services page, on the connector's index page (starting page), click configuration page.
+To reach the Deployed Web Services page, on the connector's index page (starting page), click Deployed Web Services.
 In your web browser, you can directly navigate to the index page by specifying this URL: http://<web server host>:<port nr>/c4ws.
 On Windows systems, you can also open the home page by starting the connector's web interface from the Windows Start menu: Start > Programs > Infor > ese > c4ws.

 The Deployed Web Services page is the main configuration page of the connector and lists all BDE web services that are currently deployed to the web server.
-For each service, the page displays the name of the web service and the ERP Server on which the related BDE interface has been implemented.
+For each service, the page shows the name of the web service and the ERP Server on which the related BDE interface has been implemented.
+In a multi-tenant cloud installation, no web services are explicitly defined, so no web services are displayed here.